 At the top center is the primordial buddha Vajradhara, blue, with one face and two hands holding a vajra and bell.
 At the left is a Gelugpa lama wearing monastic robes and a yellow pandita hat.
 At the right is Green Tara with one face and two hands, holding a lotus in the left.
 At the bottom center are three skullcups arranged with offerings of nectar, the five senses and blood.

-Dorje Shugden is an avowed protector.
-In his former birth he is believed to have been the Gelugpa Lama Trakpa Gyaltsen of Drepung Monastery and a contemporary of the Great Fifth Dalai Lama.
+Dorje Shugden is believed by some to be an avowed protector.
+In his former human birth he is though be some to have been the Gelugpa Lama Dragpa Gyaltsen of Drepung Monastery and a contemporary of the Great Fifth Dalai Lama.